 At the request of a . . .

 Bad news, good news for West Virginia government

 Earlier this week the Center for Public Integrity released grades for its

 State Integrity Investigation, a data-driven assessment of state government by the Center for Public Integrity.
-The comprehensive probe found that in state after state, open records laws are laced with exemptions and . . .
+The comprehensive probe found that in state after state, open records laws are laced . . .